makersacademy/news-summary-challenge/README.md

 - Single page web app written purely with frontend JavaScript, CSS and HTML
 - Guardian and Aylien API

-**And, as is the theme for this week, you won't use any libraries or frameworks!**

-But, feel free to use the test framework you wrote during the week!

 ## TODO

 - Testing get request was sent successfully